YiLimath/YiLimath.github.io/_pages/agent-system/human-in-the-loop.md

 action, evidence, uncertainty, and reversible alternatives, then resume from a durable checkpoint after the human accepts or rejects it.

+## Reference basis

+This follows Gulli, *Agentic Design Patterns*, Chapter 13, and Dibia, *Designing Multi-Agent Systems*, Chapter 4, Section 4.13, “Adding Humans in the Loop.”
+For a current engineering discussion of human control, transparency, and agent risk, see Anthropic's [Trustworthy agents in practice](https://www.anthropic.com/research/trustworthy-agents).

 ## Figure

 ![Human-in-the-loop pattern](/images/agent-system/11-human-in-loop.svg)